NoJamesHere/PythonProjects/README.md

 This project is licensed under strict proprietary terms.

-All rights reserved © 2025 James Nothere.
+All rights reserved © 2025 @NoJamesHere.
 Do not copy, redistribute, or use this code for personal or commercial gain.
 For questions about usage, contact me directly.